saurabhkumar111/THM-LocalLabs/README.md

 # THM-LocalLabs
 Hands-on Linux lab practice for cybersecurity and ethical hacking.
-Includes command usage, SSH, scripting, and system management basics.
+It's all about trying premium and free labs of TryHackMe locally on the system.